A comprehensive guide on how to install your new Robin Sprong Wallpaper design.

 - Repeat for next drop, overlapping join so pattern matches.
 Using a straight edge, do a cut-through join to make overlap a butt-join.

-- Continue process till wall is complete.
+- Continue the process till the wall is complete.

 - Wipe away excess glue on and around paper.